Adaev (horse): History

 The Adai may have been influenced by the Turkoman horse and has more recently experienced the influence of the Don horse, the Thoroughbred, and the Orlov trotter.
-The breed has suffered a population decline due to uncontrolled crossbreeding.
-At the end of the 20th century, a breeding program was set up to improve the quality of the herd, notably by increasing the size and fertility of the horses, through the provision of feed and the establishment of pedigrees.
-This "improver" breeding became established in the Guryev region.
+Uncontrolled crossbreeding led to a decline in breed uniformity and population size.
+In response, a selective breeding program was initiated in the late 20th century with the aim of improving overall quality, particularly by increasing body size and fertility.
+This program included improved feeding practices and the establishment of pedigree records.
+The use of so-called “improver” breeding methods became established in the Guryev region.

-In 2011, state tests were conducted on Adai horses at the Akbastau border in the Mañğıstaw oblys.
-From thousands of representatives of the breed, thirty-six horses deemed the most exemplary were selected to participate in the tests, which required them to cover 90 kilometers in a single day.
-Throughout the journey, jury members and veterinarians monitored the horses' health by measuring blood pressure, pulse, and degree of perspiration at every 15-kilometer interval.
+In 2011, state performance tests of Adai horses were conducted at the Akbastau border in the Mañğıstaw Region.
+From several thousand horses, thirty-six individuals considered representative of the breed were selected to participate.
+The trial required the horses to cover a distance of 90 km in a single day.
+Veterinary and jury teams monitored the animals’ condition throughout the test, recording indicators such as heart rate, blood pressure, and perspiration at 15 km intervals.